 Corporations and other large businesses routinely put profits over consumer health and safety, and consumers can sustain serious physical, emotional, and monetary injuries due to a business’s actions.
-When a corporate or other big company, including in its capacity as an employer or provider of consumer products, engages in behavior that results in harm to more than one consumer, those injured consumers might consider the possibility of filing a class action or mass tort claim.
+When a corporation or other large company engages in behavior that results in harm to more than one consumer, those injured consumers might consider the possibility of filing a class action or mass tort claim.

 It is essential to know that class actions and mass torts are distinct from one another in terms of how the claim or claims get filed and how the court handles the case or cases.
 The laws governing class actions and mass torts under federal and state law are complex, so working with an experienced class action and mass torts lawyer on these cases is critical.

 Class Action and Mass Torts – What You Need to Know

 Class actions and mass tort claims offer a way for multiple plaintiffs who have similar injuries caused by a single defendant to seek compensation for their losses.
 The number of individuals in a class action, or the number of plaintiffs involved in a mass tort case, can range from dozens to thousands, and sometimes even more.
 Class actions and mass tort claims can arise from many different types of injuries and areas of the law: consumer product defects (including defective drugs and defective medical devices), environmental harms, and violations of federal labor laws and antitrust laws.

 It is crucial for anyone who has suffered an injury that other people may have suffered to seek advice from a class action and mass tort attorney to determine the best way to move forward with a claim.
 An attorney can evaluate your case to determine whether a class action or mass tort is appropriate and assist you with the claims process.

 Differences Between a Class Action and Mass Tort Claim